Travel in Iceland remains normal. See details on the latest eruption

 The average daytime temperature in July is 55 °F (13 °C), but it can reach up to 68 °F (20°C).
 While not exactly tropical, the mild weather and abundant daylight allow you to make the most out of the Icelandic summer.
 That being said, Iceland’s weather is known to be unpredictable, so make sure you are prepared for any curveball the island may throw at you.

-Check out for more information about the Iceland weather.
+Check out for more information about the weather in Iceland.

 CAN YOU SEE THE NORTHERN LIGHTS IN ICELAND IN JULY